All Episodes

 Would we give the French areas of the Louisiana Purchase?

-Well, we do this.
+Would we do this?

 And that's what Obama has just done.

-Now there is some scuttle butt going on.
+Now, there is some scuttlebutt going on.

 And it's only fair to mention this.